juan-rey/relb/doc/source_code_explained.md

 ### 4.3.
 Threads

 RELB uses a multi-threaded model to handle connections.
-A main thread is responsible for accepting new connections, and a pool of worker threads, managed by `ThreadedConnectionManager`, handles the data transfer for established connections.
+A main thread is responsible for accepting new connections, and a pool of worker threads, managed by `ThreadedConnectionManager`, handles the data transfer for established connections, also `ServerList` and `AdminHTTPServer` run as separate threads.
 The number of worker threads is configurable, allowing for tuning based on the expected load and available system resources.